andrew/ultimate-awesome/README.md

 - [awesome-game-essays](https://github.com/filfreire/awesome-game-essays) - Thoughtful and noteworthy links to awesome videogame "essay" kind of content .🎮.
 - [awesome-sound-source-localization](https://github.com/fyjneverfollows/awesome-sound-source-localization) - A tutorial for Sound Source Localization researchers and practitioners.
 The purpose of this repo is to organize the world’s resources for Sound Source Localization, and make them universally accessible and useful.
 - [awesome-hinduism](https://github.com/gopalindians/awesome-hinduism) - Awesome collection of Sanatana dharma(सनातन धर्म).
-- [awesome-soft](https://github.com/Himura2la/awesome-soft) - My humble attempts to collect all great pieces of software I use, recommend, or know about.
 - [awesome-monero](https://github.com/hundehausen/awesome-monero) - A curated list of awesome Monero libraries, tools, and resources.
 - [awesome-leni-robredo-list](https://github.com/itsleni/awesome-leni-robredo-list) - List of links for the campaign of Leni Robredo for Philippine President.
 - [awesome-hummingbirds](https://github.com/jcmkk3/awesome-hummingbirds) - A list of keyboards inspired by the Hummingbird.